Using sparklyr with Databricks

 The sections below describe best practices and different options for configuring specific RStudio products to work with Databricks.

 Best practices for working with Databricks

-- Maintain separate installation environments - Install RStudio Server Pro, RStudio Connect, and RStudio Package Manager outside of the Databricks cluster so that they are not limited to the compute resources or ephemeral nature of Databricks clusters.
+- Maintain separate installation environments - Install RStudio Workbench, RStudio Connect, and RStudio Package Manager outside of the Databricks cluster so that they are not limited to the compute resources or ephemeral nature of Databricks clusters.

 - Connect to Databricks remotely - Work with Databricks as a remote compute resource, similar to how you would connect remotely to external databases, data sources, and storage systems.
 This can be accomplished using Databricks Connect (as described in the Connecting to Databricks remotely section below) or by performing SQL queries with JDBC/ODBC using the Databricks Spark SQL Driver on AWS or Azure.